 APPLICABILITY: In accordance with the policy at ADS 303.3.30, AOs must include this provision in all solicitations and awards.
 When no construction activities are contemplated under the award, the AO must insert "Construction is not eligible for reimbursement under this award" in section d) of this provision.
 If the award permits construction activities based on the policy above (or as authorized by waiver), the AO must insert the description and location(s) of the specific construction activities in section d) of this provision.
+The AO must not make a general reference to the Program Description.
 The AO must also ensure that there is a specific line item for construction activities in the award budget.